Highway-Kebabbery/Job-Scraper/README.md

+NOTE ABOUT checking ToS and robots.txt to see if they allow scraping.

 How to Use:

-Download Termux from the app store run pkg update && pkg upgrade (select default options when prompted) run pkg install python run pkg install python-pip run pip install selenium beautifulsoup4
+second attempt
+Download and install F-Droid from https://f-droid.org/en/.
+You may be prompted to set permissions to allow the installation of the .apk file.
+Install Termux Terminal from F-Droid.
+DO NOT install from Google Play Store as Termux has halted updates through the Google Play Store.
+You may be prompted to allow app installs from this source.
+Configure Termux (Big thank you to luanon404 at https://github.com/luanon404/Selenium-On-Termux-Android?tab=readme-ov-file):
+Note: Force-quit the app if it begins entering "y" in an infinite loop.
+It's happened to me on very rare occasions..
+run: yes | pkg update -y && yes | pkg upgrade -y
+run: termux-change-repo and select Mirror group.
+On the next page, I selected North American mirrors.
+Use arrow keys, space, and enter to make selections.
+run: yes | pkg install python-pip -y
+run: pip install selenium==4.9.1 beautifulsoup4
+run: yes | pkg install x11-repo -y

-install firefox browser from app store
+run: yes | pkg install firefox -y
+run: yes | pkg install geckodriver -y
+run: termux-setup-storage and grant permission. download the release from my repo.
+You can either use the command line in Termux to move the download to the home folder (/data/data/com.termux/files/home), or you can do the following:
 Move files to Termux home directory (can't move through command line due to restrictions on Termux permissions)
     install FX file explorer from the app store (recommended by Termux): https://play.google.com/store/apps/details?id=nextapp.fx
     Connect to Termux storage (pictures aren't exact but are very useful https://imgur.com/a/NDkpeaz):